The Best BBQ Bacon Blue Cheese Burgers

 - Place the patties on the medium-high side of the grill.
 Sprinkle with Kosher salt and cook for 4 minutes, until you have a nice sear.
 Flip the burgers, sprinkle with more salt, and cook for another 3 minutes for medium-rare, 4 minutes for medium, 5 minutes for medium-well, or 6 minutes for well done.
 During the last 1-2 minutes of cooking, sprinkle 1 Tablespoon of blue cheese over the top of each burger and allow it to melt.

 - Meanwhile, lay the bacon across the grates on the medium side of the grill.
-Cook for 2-3 minutes, flip, and cook another 2-3 minutes until the bacon is crisp.** Place cooked bacon on paper towels to soak up any extra fat.
+Cook for 2-3 minutes, flip, and cook another 2-3 minutes until the bacon is crisp.
+Place the cooked bacon on paper towels to soak up any extra fat.
 Break each piece of bacon into 2-3 pieces.

-- During the last 1 minute of cooking the burgers, place the buns halved-side down on the grates and let them cook until toasted.
+- During the last minute of cooking the burgers, place the buns halved-side down on the grates and let them cook until toasted.

 - To assemble the burgers, lay each patty on the bottom half of each bun.
-Top with 2-3 slices of bacon, BBQ shallots and jalapeños, lettuce, tomato, and the top of the bun.
+Top each burger with 2-3 slices of bacon, BBQ shallots and jalapeños, lettuce, tomato, and the top of the bun.
 Enjoy!

 Notes